nhs-r-community/FunnelPlotR/README.md

 institution’ variation.
 The process assessed the expected variance in our data, and where it is greater than that expected by the Poisson distribution, uses the difference as a scaling factor.
-It is then used in an additive fashion, after ‘robustifying’ the data by either Winsorised or truncated (with a default 10% at each end of the distribution.)
+It is then used in an additive fashion, after an adjustment for outliers by either Winsorised or truncated (with a default 10% at each end of the distribution.)